 Summary

-In the midst of the economic and social upheaval of the United States’ Great Depression, a group of young modern dancers came together to form the Workers Dance League (WDL) in New York City in 1932.
-Advocating for the power of dance to change society, the WDL reached out to workers as viewers and as participants.
+In the midst of the economic and social upheaval of America’s Great Depression, a group of young modern dancers came together to form the Workers Dance League (WDL) in New York City in 1932.
+Advocating for the power of dance to change society, the WDL reached out to workers to recruit both audience members and participants.
 The WDL functioned as an umbrella organisation, sponsoring concerts and lecture-demonstrations as well as leading debates about the artist’s responsibility to society.
-Two strands of dance practice developed under the label of revolutionary dance: that of emerging modern dancer-choreographers (including Anna Sokolow, Jane Dudley, Sophie Maslow, and José Limón), and a more agit-prop style performed by recreational groups attached to city’s unions and cultural groups, some directed by Edith Segal.
+Two strands of dance practice developed under the label of revolutionary dance: that of emerging modern dancer-choreographers (including Anna Sokolow, Jane Dudley, Sophie Maslow, and José Limón), and a more agit-prop style performed by recreational groups attached to the city’s unions and cultural groups, some directed by Edith Segal.
 Inspired by Marxist ideals, the participants’ focus on raising consciousness of working class identity shaped the WDL’s mission until its name change to the New Dance League in 1935.
 A shift occurred with the instigation of Popular Front policies by the Comintern (the Communist International), although the WDL was not officially a Communist Party organisation.
 During its three years of existence, the WDL helped a vibrant left-wing dance movement flourish in the United States by taking dance to workers, bringing workers into the dance world, and reinforcing a proletarian identity.

 Establishing Workers’ Dance

-Co-founders Nadia Chilkovsky, Edith Segal, Anna Sokolow, and Miriam Blecher were from immigrant Jewish families living in the Lower East Side of New York and were each trained in dance and performance in the city’s settlement houses and at the Neighborhood Playhouse.
-Describing themselves as revolutionary, they created dances inspired by and legible to viewers and participants drawn from the ranks of office workers, garment industry workers, seamen, and schoolteachers.
+Co-founders Nadia Chilkovsky, Edith Segal, Anna Sokolow, and Miriam Blecher were from immigrant Jewish families living in the Lower East Side of New York and were each trained in dance and performance in the city’s settlement houses and at the Neighbourhood Playhouse.
+Describing themselves as revolutionary, they created dances both inspired by and germane to viewers and participants drawn from the ranks of office workers, garment industry workers, seamen, and schoolteachers.
 Diverse interests underpinned the formation of member groups, such as German immigrant hiking enthusiasts in the Nature Friends Dance Group and the Red Dancers, an independent group familiar to audiences at Communist Party pageants.
-Youth dance groups affiliated with the IWO (International Workers Order) demonstrated the scope of WDL activities, as the dancer-activists strived to instill values of equality and justice through dance.
-Union-sponsored groups included the N.T.I.W.U.
-Dance Group (Needle Trades Industrial Workers Union) and the Furriers Dance Group, and the Harlem Dance Group crossed racial segregation barriers evident in much of the dance field.
+Youth dance groups affiliated with the IWO (International Workers Order) demonstrated the scope of WDL activities, as the dancer-activists strived to instil values of equality and justice through dance.
+Union-sponsored groups including the NTIWU Dance Group (Needle Trades Industrial Workers Union), the Furriers Dance Group, and the Harlem Dance Group crossed racial segregation barriers present in much of the dance field.
 From the start, performance and participation sat side by side in dance activities that encouraged reflection on class membership for workers and their children.

-Modern dancers who performed with Martha Graham, Hanya Holm, Doris Humphrey and Charles Weidman were prominent WDL members, dancing in their own solos and in each other’s works.
-Among the most vibrant League groups in terms of leadership and innovation, the New Dance Group (NDG) offered low cost, racially integrated dance classes supplemented by political discussion in addition to presenting dances that helped young modern dancers develop their choreographic skills.
+Modern dancers who performed with Martha Graham, Hanya Holm, Doris Humphrey, and Charles Weidman were prominent WDL members, dancing in their own solos and in each other’s works.
+Among the most vibrant League groups in terms of leadership and innovation, the New Dance Group (NDG) offered low cost, racially integrated dance classes supplemented by political discussion, in addition to presenting dances that helped young modern dancers develop their choreographic skills.
 Founded by students of Holm and attracting rising talent such as Jane Dudley, Lillian Mehlman, and Sophie Maslow from Graham’s dance group, it became a leading force within the left-wing dance movement, its impact extending far beyond the existence of the WDL.
 NDG co-founder Edna Ocko emerged as a significant dance critic of the period, in addition to her valuable WDL organisational work.

 Revolutionary Aesthetics